Southern California braces for more floods as tropical storm soaks region from coast to desert

 The storm was projected to weaken as it continued moving northward over California and into Nevada, but threats remained.
 Richard Pasch, a hurricane specialist with the National Hurricane Center, said the storm should become a “post-tropical cyclone” sometime Monday as it loses a well-defined center, but that “very heavy” rain and strong winds are still likely.

-The Los Angeles Unified School District, the nation's second largest school system, and said all campuses would be closed on Monday as did districts across the desert.
+The Los Angeles Unified School District, the nation's second largest school system, and said all campuses would be closed on Monday, as did districts across the region.
 San Diego schools postponed the first day of classes from Monday to Tuesday.

 “There is no way we can compromise the safety of a single child or an employee, and our inability to survey buildings, our inability to determine access to schools makes it nearly impossible for us to open schools," Superintendent Alberto Carvalho said at a media briefing.